Rokudenashi Blues

 Rokudenashi Blues (ろくでなし BLUES, Rokudenashi Burūsu) is a Japanese boxing-themed yankī manga series written and illustrated by Masanori Morita.
 It was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from May 1988 to February 1997, with its chapters collected in 42 tankōbon volumes.
 Rokudenashi Blues had over 60 million copies in circulation by August 2013, making it one of the best-selling manga series.

 Plot

-The story stars Taison Maeda (前田太尊, Maeda Taison), delinquent student of Teiken High school (帝拳高校) who wishes to become the world boxing champion.
-The manga follows Maeda (and his friends and rivals) as he struggles through three years of high school while becoming one of the strongest and best known high school fighters in all of Tokyo.
-Not just a pure action manga, Rokudenashi Blues is filled with humor and well-crafted story arcs about honor, friendship, and the pressures of being a delinquent student in Japan.
-Short gag-stories with chibi versions of characters are published as "Rokudenashi Buru-chu".
+The series follows Taison Maeda, a delinquent student of Teiken High School (帝拳高校) who wishes to become the world boxing champion.
+The series follows Maeda and his friends and rivals as they struggle through three years of high school, during which time Maeda becomes one of the strongest and best-known high school fighters in Tokyo.

 Characters

 The 4 Heavenly Kings

 The 4 Heavenly Kings are what the students of Tokyo consider the strongest fighters in Tokyo.
 They each come from a separate district and often come into contact with each other throughout the later half of the manga, which often result in bloody, drawn out dog fights between the schools involved.